zelon88/HRCloud2/README.md

 -Automatic Updates (downloads latest updates from Github and installs itself).

--Clear user / master cache option.
+-Clear cache option.

 -Clipboard (copy/paste files, folders, items between locations).

--Build your own desktop client app from the Settings page.
-Compatible with Windows, Linux, and MacOS.
+-Compiles a user specific desktop client app on-demand from the user's Settings page.
+Compatible with Windows, Linux, and MacOS on 32-bit, 64-bit, and ARM CPU's.
+Installers are included with Windows builds.

 # RUNS ON